Pierre Ramond

-Pierre Ramond (/rəˈmɔːnd/; born 31 January 1943) is distinguished professor of physics at University of Florida in Gainesville, Florida.
+Pierre Ramond (/rəˈmɔːnd/; born 31 January 1943) is distinguished professor emeritus of physics at University of Florida in Gainesville, Florida.
 He initiated the development of superstring theory.

 Academic career

 Ramond completed his BSEE from Newark College of Engineering (now New Jersey Institute of Technology) in 1965 and completed his Ph.D. in physics from Syracuse University in 1969.
 He was a postdoctoral fellow at NAL (FermiLab) from 1969 to 1971.
 He became instructor at Yale University from 1971 to 1973 and assistant professor at Yale University from 1973 to 1976.
 He moved to Caltech as an R. A. Millikan Senior Fellow in 1976.
-He became a professor of physics at University of Florida in 1980, and promoted to his present title of "distinguished professor" in 1999.
+He became a professor of physics at University of Florida in 1980, and given the title of "distinguished professor" in 1999.

 Superstring theory

 Ramond initiated the development of superstring theory.
 In 1970, Ramond generalized Dirac's work for point-like particles to stringlike ones.
 In this process he discovered two-dimensional supersymmetry and laid the ground for supersymmetry in four spacetime dimensions.
 He found the spectrum of fermionic modes in string theory and the paper started superstring theory.
-From this paper André Neveu and John Schwarz developed a string theory with both fermions and bosons.]
+From this paper André Neveu and John Schwarz developed a string theory with both fermions and bosons.

 According to quantum mechanics, particles can be divided into two types: bosons and fermions.
 The distinction between bosons and fermions is basic.
-Fermions are particles which have half integer spin (1/2, 3/2, 5/2 and so on), measured in units of Planck's constant and bosons are particles which have integer spin (0, 1, 2 and so on), measured in units of Planck's constant.
+Fermions are particles which have half integer spin (1/2, 3/2, 5/2 and so on, multiplied by the reduced Planck constant), and bosons are particles which have integer spin (0, 1, 2 and so on, multiplied by the reduced Planck constant).
 Examples of fermions are quarks, leptons and baryons.
 Quantum of fundamental forces such as gravitons, photons, etc. are all bosons.
 In quantum field theory, fermions interact by exchanging bosons.

 Early string theory proposed by Yoichiro Nambu and others in 1970 was only a bosonic string.
 Ramond completed the theory by inventing a fermionic string to accompany the bosonic ones.
 The Virasoro algebra which is the symmetry algebra of the bosonic string was generalized to a superconformal algebra (the Ramond algebra, an example of a super Virasoro algebra) including anticommuting operators also.

-In 1979, with Murray Gell-Mann and Richard Slansky he proposed the Seesaw Mechanism which explains small neutrino masses in the context of Grand-Unified theories.
+In 1979, with Murray Gell-Mann and Richard Slansky he proposed the seesaw mechanism which explains small neutrino masses in the context of Grand-Unified theories.